 10.07.02.09

-.09 Resident Care Policies.
+[.09] .12 Resident Care Policies.

 A. (text unchanged)

 (1) Admission, transfer, and discharge policies including categories of [patients] residents accepted and not accepted by the facility, or those who are required to transfer to another level of care.
 The facility's admission policy shall include a statement as to whether or not [medical assistance] Medical Assistance [patients] residents will be admitted [and if] and, if admitted, under what circumstances.